Udrakan/baroita/README.md

 Rip&Tear until it is done.

 ## UPDATE 3
--NEW UNIFORM VARIANTS (visit habitation outpost, mining facility and research outpost) -vanilla game has some unused, very cool looking gear variants, I've enabled them -these uniforms come with pocket slots and increased defense stats -mechanic, engineer and doctor's suits, 500 a piece, read description in stores -changed thresher swarm behaviour
+- NEW UNIFORM VARIANTS (visit habitation outpost, mining facility and research outpost)
+  - vanilla game has some unused, very cool looking gear variants, I've enabled them
+  - these uniforms come with pocket slots and increased defense stats
+  - mechanic, engineer and doctor's suits, 500 a piece, read description in stores
+- changed thresher swarm behaviour
-  -threshers are more vulnerable but more numerous -bonethreshers punch a hole through outer shell -tigerthreshers agressively board through the hole -yes, it's as terrifying as it sounds!
+  - threshers are more vulnerable but more numerous
+  - bonethreshers punch a hole through outer shell
+  - tigerthreshers agressively board through the hole
+  - yes, it's as terrifying as it sounds!
-  -tigerthreshers cannot breach through doors and hatches -rare golden hammerhead drops physicorium
+  - tigerthreshers cannot breach through doors and hatches
+ - rare golden hammerhead now drops physicorium + swim bladder
- -updated mantis' attack to new damagetypes (lacerations, instead of internal damage) -increased mantis' cooldown on attacks and nerfed blood loss damage -changed visuals of aphotic plateau and the great void -changes to resources
+ - updated mantis' attack to new damagetypes (lacerations, instead of internal damage)
+ - increased mantis' cooldown on attacks and nerfed blood loss damage
+ - changed visuals of aphotic plateau and the great void
+- changes to resources
- -minerals often spawned on the outside of map, so I've doubled their spawnrate to compensate -plastic now deconstructs into silicon and carbon -thorium ores are extremely rare
+ - minerals often spawned on the outside of map, so I've doubled their spawnrate to compensate
+ - plastic now deconstructs into silicon and carbon
+ - thorium ores are extremely rare
- -uraninite deconstructs into only 1 uranium
+ - uraninite deconstructs into only 1 uranium
- -removed faraday artifact from random artifact spawns (no challenge, free fuel)
+ - removed faraday artifact from random artifact spawns (no challenge, free fuel)

 ### COMPATIBILITY WITH REALLYBIGMAP: